mtbui2010/CEP/README.md

-# Single Image Dehazing Using Color Ellipsoid Prior
+# Dehazing Results using Color Ellipsoid Prior
 By Trung Minh Bui, and Wonha Kim IEEE Senior Member

 College of Electronics and Information,